Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/getting-started-boss-room.md

 ### Other samples

-The [Bitesize Samples](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize) repository is currently being expanded and has a collection of smaller samples and games showcasing sub-features of NGO.
+The [Bitesize Samples](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize) repository is currently being expanded and has a collection of smaller samples and games showcasing sub-features of Netcode for GameObjects.
 You can review these samples with documentation to better understand our APIs and features.

 ### Contributing